|Top Previous Next|

 PageGate can reference a Microsoft Fax Server either on its local system or, if one has been configured on the same network, another server.
 These steps are for configuring a Network Microsoft Fax server.
-For steps on how to configure a Local Microsoft Fax Server, please review that section of the documentation.

 Note: The Microsoft Fax Server must be installed on the remote system for this to function.
 Do not install the Microsoft Fax Server locally when using this method.